apache/flink/docs/content/docs/dev/datastream/event-time/generating_watermarks.md

 A periodic generator usually observes the incoming events via `onEvent()` and then emits a watermark when the framework calls `onPeriodicEmit()`.

-A puncutated generator will look at events in `onEvent()` and wait for special *marker events* or *punctuations* that carry watermark information in the stream.
+A punctuated  generator will look at events in `onEvent()` and wait for special *marker events* or *punctuations* that carry watermark information in the stream.
 When it sees one of these events it emits a watermark immediately.
 Usually, punctuated generators don't emit a watermark from `onPeriodicEmit()`.